rforbiodatascience23/group_12_project/README.md

 2. Download WDI_CSV.zip into \_raw folder

-3. Run 01_load.qmd in R folder to extract the files and create a rawdons variable.
+3. Run 01_load.qmd in R folder to extract the files and create variables for each file.